 \subsubsection{Cross-Chunk Transformation}

-When loop closure updates keyframe poses, we apply the same transformation to the affected Gaussians to maintain consistency between the scene representation and corrected camera trajectory.
-For each affected keyframe, we perform frustum culling to identify visible chunks and apply the pose correction transformation to both the positions and rotations of their Gaussians.
+For each affected keyframe, we perform frustum culling to identify visible chunks and apply a pose-correction transformation to both the positions and rotations of their Gaussians.

-To minimize I/O overhead, we collect all unique chunks across affected keyframes and estimate the total number of Gaussians requiring transformation.
-If this remains within our memory budget, we batch load all chunks in a single operation and use a global transformation mask to prevent redundant processing of Gaussians visible to multiple keyframes.
-For extensive loop closures that exceed memory constraints, we process keyframes sequentially using per-keyframe chunk loading.
+To minimize I/O overhead, we collect unique chunks across affected keyframes and estimate the total number of Gaussians requiring transformation.
+If this remains within our memory budget, we batch-load all chunks in a single operation and use a global transformation mask to prevent redundant processing of Gaussians visible across multiple keyframes.
+For extensive loop closures exceeding memory constraints, we process keyframes sequentially using per-keyframe chunk loading.